Skip to content

 is_ok, result = check_score(80)

-print('Receiving with corresponding number of variables:', is_ok, result)
+print('Using corresponding number of variables to receive:', is_ok, result)

 Output: